meilisearch/documentation/create/how_to/digitalocean_droplet.md

-# Deploy a MeiliSearch Instance on DigitalOcean
+# Deploy a meilisearch instance on digitalocean

 **Table of Contents**:

 [[toc]]

-## Deploy MeiliSearch on a DigitalOcean droplet
+## Deploy meilisearch on a digitalocean droplet

 ### 1. Create a new "droplet"